ricks03/TotalHost/README.md

 I began this project 20+ years ago as stop-and-start work, and I'm not a programmer.
 The code therefore has different coding styles and methodologies.
 The Stars! community has historically been very closed-source,  primarily due to trying to protect the encryption model and prevent hacking the game.
 This in turn has stifled development of tools and utilities.
 Towards that end, I'm open-sourcing TotalHost, warts and all.

 TBD:
-While the core code already exists as standalone modules, I'd like to integrate movie creation into the web interface.
+While the core code already exists as standalone modules, I'd like to integrate movie and graph creation into the web interface.

 If I ever get really motivated, I'll separate the code base into the web front end running on a Linux box with MariaDB, and a backend running Windows (to run the Stars! exe).